Slobodan Trkulja: Summary

 Trkulja’s music is described as contemporary art and intelligent synthesis of traditional Serbian music and modern jazz and fusion, asymmetric bars of Balkan rhythms and grooving beats of modern funk, which entail unprecedented examples of rhythmic fireworks.
 He does not hesitate to use exotic, almost delirious time signatures like 25/8.
 He employs vocal counterpoint parts in which he plays with different textures, which produce a powerful effect in his melancholic ballads.

 He claims that he is not narrowed by genre.
 Trkulja once said that for him music making is not subject to any kind of classification.

 On Beovizija 2007 Slobodan Trkulja and “Balkanopolis” competed with his composition ”Nebo” (“Sky”), which combines traditional and Byzantine ecclesiastical chant.
-They won second place with 10/12 points of TV audience votes and 7/12 points of votes of the jury as well as the prize for best interpretation assigned by the Eurovision Fan Club (OGAE Serbia).
-The song “Nebo” also was a representative at the annual OGAE Serbia OGAE “Second chance” contest 2007 in Slovenia.
-Slobodan Trkulja and Balkanopolis took 14th place at the Eurovision Contest 2007.
+They won second place with 10/12 points of TV audience votes and 7/12 points of votes of the jury as well as the prize for best interpretation assigned by the Eurovision Fan Club(OGAE Serbia).
+The song "Nebo" also was a representative for Serbia at the annual OGAE “Second chance” contest 2007 in Slovenia.
+The song finished 14th.

+Politics

+In 2023, he signed a letter of support for the parliamenatary group Serbia Must Not Stop.